jardelbazi/tray_test_jardel/README.md

 ## Configuração do Frontend

-Saia do container e acesse a pasta do frontend:
+acesse a pasta do frontend:
 ```sh
 cd frontend
 ```